Andenes Whale Summit

 27. - 29.
 April 2026

-Welcome to Andenes, the whale capital of Norway!
+Welcome to Andenes in Vesterålen, the whale capitol of Norway!

-Together with our skilled partners, we seek to showcase our activities, emphasizing the research findings from the past six years and how this work contribute to a positive impact on marine life and better whale knowledge.
+Together with our skilled partners, we want to showcase our activities, emphasizing the research findings from the past six years and how this work contribute to a positive impact on marine life and better knowledge about whales.

 THE PROGRAM: